sinedied/articles/articles/angular/ng-lite/ng-lite-1.md

     ],
     ```

-5. Finally, add the line `"standalone": true,` under the `"@schematics/angular:component"` key, as we'll use standalone component in our app:
+5. Finally, add the line `"standalone": true,` under the `"@schematics/angular:component"` key, as we'll use standalone components in our app:
     ```json
     // ...
     "@schematics/angular:component": {